breimanntools/aaanalysis/docs/source/index/usage_principles/aaontology.rst

 AAontology: Classification of amino acid scales
 ===============================================

-AAontology is a two-level classification of amino acid scale, introduced in [Breimann23b]_.
+AAontology is a two-level classification of amino acid scale, introduced in.